 My first show quality Bull Terrier was Am.
 Ch.
 Westbrook Walking Song, C.D., ROM, TT, aka “Rachel”.
 That Companion Dog degree was one of my proudest (and most difficult) achievements in dogs, right up there with handling her to a Group I and showing her grandson, Ch.
 Nuance Nominee, to Reserve White Dog at Silverwood in 1995.
 All those accomplishments were topped in 2008 when I won the ultimate award for North American bred Bull Terriers, the Silverwood Trophy with Am/Can Ch Nuance Nonsense in 2008, which also resulted her winning the Irene Mann Trophy for Best Second Generation American Born Bull Terrier and my winning the Bramblemere Gay Carolynda Trophy for breeder of the Silverwood winner.

-I’ve bred or co-bred twelve litters and have finished produced 18 American and 4 Canadian Champions since I brought “Rachel” home in 1982.
+I’ve bred or co-bred fourteen litters and have finished produced 19 American and 4 Canadian Champions since I brought “Rachel” home in 1982.
 Rachel passed away in fall, 1996.
-Currently, I live with her great-great-great-great granddaughter, Marley, Marley’s daughter Livi, and Livi’s daughter Amy as well as Amy’s second cousin Iris.
+Currently, I live with her great-great-great-great-great granddaughter, Livi, and Livi’s daughter Amy as well as Amy’s second cousin Iris.
+Two of Amy’s puppies from her second litter are currently sharing our home as well, but I am hoping to place them in their own homes.

 In my professional life, I’ve worked in marketing communications in the area of research and strategic planning most of my career and most recently held the position of Marketing Analyst at Pet Supplies Plus, a pet supply retailer headquartered in Livonia, Michigan.
 Prior to joining PSP, my career has mostly been spent at advertising agencies, starting at Kenyon and Eckhardt which morphed into Bozell and FCB, then followed the DaimlerChrysler business to BBDO.